 - In X-COM you could turn your soldiers into this though it would severely cut down on their mobility.
 A single soldier could carry four rifles, two pistols and fill out the rest of the slots with assorted ammo, grenades and high explosives.
 Heavy weapons like auto-guns and missile launchers required the same space as two rifles.

-- In The Elder Scrolls V: Skyrim normally only one equipped weapon is actually shown on character, but there is undocumented option to make multiple weapons show up.
+- In Skyrim, normally only one equipped weapon is actually shown on character, but there is undocumented option to make multiple weapons show up.
 With it, character can carry one two-handed weapon (like greatsword, battleaxe or warhammer), one bow or crossbow with quiver, two one-handed weapons (like sword, axe or mace), and a dagger at the same time.

 - Lord Francisca from Half-Minute Hero, who appears in the appropriately-named quest Infinite Weapon Lord.
 She's seated on a chest with a mass of various weapons at her back, and will actually steal that quest's weapons if you aren't quick enough.